pypeaday/pype.dev/pype.dev/content/blog/i-built-a-simple-app-for-adding-images-to-my-blog.md

 # Usage

-Anyone could copy the script and config to their own git repo to put images in and run this at home - instructions are in the readme but it's just `uv run`
+Anyone could copy the script and config to their own git repo to put images in and run this at home - instructions are in the readme but for simple running on localhost it's just `uv run`

 # Example